 It’s already known that sleep disorders may result in tiredness, anxiety, and problems in daytime functioning.
 Laszlo’s experiment showed that music can effectively regulate blood pressure and decrease depressive symptoms.

-Other investigations of beneficial effects of music therapy by Hanser, Suzanne & Thompson, and Larry also support the idea of using slow, repetitive music to enhance deep relaxation or falling asleep.
+Other investigations of beneficial effects of music therapy by Hanser, Suzanne & Thompson, and Larry also support the idea of using slow, repetitive music such as Electronica and Ambient to enhance deep relaxation or falling asleep.

 Tune-up your heart for better sleep